dpnishant/raptor/README.md

 However, as of now password can be anything, since we have *NOT* implemented a database in the development version.

 #####Rules Editor
 You can use the bundled light-weight, GUI client-side rules editor for adding any new/custom rule(s) for your specific requirements(s) or any other plain-text editor as the rulepack files are just simple JSON structures.
 Use your browser to open rules located in 'backend/rules'.
 When you are done, save your new/modified rules file in same directory i.e. 'backend/rules'.
 All you need to do now is a minor edit, here: [Init Script].
 Append your new rulepack filename to this array without the '.rulepack' extension and restart the backend server.
-You are all set!
+You are all set! :thumbsup:

 You can access it here: [Rules Editor]